St John's green play groupup

 Scan QR code for our Ofsted report

-• Tina Bourne (School Deputy Head) and Chair of Directors
+• Tina Bourne - Chair of Directors

-• Richard Bourne – Secretary of the Board and oversees Finance
+• Richard Bourne – Secretary of the Board and Oversees Finance

-• Tracey Clarke – oversees Safeguarding
+• Semra Sahinoglu – Oversees Safeguarding

-• Chelsey Baker (Manager)
+• Chelsey Baker - Manager

 We are always looking for additional trustees so please feel free to enquire via phone or email.